meltano/handbook/src/_peopleops/communication.md

 ### Meeting Guidelines

 1. All meetings should have an agenda.
 Use the "[Create Meeting Notes](https://workspaceupdates.googleblog.com/2021/10/create-meeting-notes-in-google-calendar.html)" feature in Google Calendar to quickly create a Google Doc that is shared with all users invited to the event.
-Update the title of the doc to include the [ISO date](#iso-dates).
+Update the title of the doc to include the [ISO dates](https://en.wikipedia.org/wiki/ISO_8601#Calendar_dates).

 ### Writing Style Guidelines